threefoldfoundation/info_cloud/src/marketplace/discourse.md

 ## Discourse
-Discourse is an open source Internet forum and mailing list management software application.
+Discourse is an open-source Internet forum and mailing list management software application.

-# Steps to deploy solution
+# Steps to deploy the solution

 #### Add the solution name.
-Keep in mind it will also be the subdomain.
+Note that this will also be the subdomain.
 Choosing the name of the solution to be deployed.
-This allows the user to view the solution's reservation info in the dashboard deployed solutions
+This allows the user to view the solution's reservation info in the dashboard deployed solutions.

 ![](img/discourse_1.png)

 #### Enter your SMTP server configuration